auth0/docs/articles/compliance/gdpr-summary.md

 ---
 # General Data Protection Regulation (GDPR) - A Summary

-The following is a summary of the rights and responsibilities of those affected by GDPR.
-This article also includes enforcement information.
+In this article, we summarize the rights and responsibilities of those affected by GDPR, as well as provide a high-level overview of enforcement information.

 ## Applicability

 GDPR applies to a wide scope of territory -- it includes non-EU based services/companies that possess data on EU residents.

-## Consent
+## Notifications and Consent

-Consent notifications must:
+When you are request consent from your users, your notifications must be:

 * Be clear and easy to understand
 * State the purpose of the data involved and how it will be processed

+You must also:

+* Explicitly request consent
-* Be as easily revoked as it is to grant
+* Make it as easy for your end-user to revoke their consent as it is to grant consent

 ## Rights of Individuals

-Individuals have the right to:
+Your end-users, as individuals, have the right to:

 * See the data the company has about them
 * Know how their data will be processed or used